-You’ve probably had a chance to try a bag of SmartSweets gummies, or Justin’s peanut butter cups, which were some of the first products to really broaden ideas about what a healthier alternative could look like.
+You’ve probably had a chance to try a bag of Unreal candy-coated peanuts, Justin’s peanut butter cups, or YumEarth lollipops, which were some of the first products to really broaden ideas about what a healthier alternative could look like.
 But a new crop of sweet treats—from vitamin-infused chocolates to chews made from upcycled vegetables—are taking that innovation one step further.

 Behave, a brand founded by Mayssa Chehata, not only offers better-for-you versions of existing candies, but also introduces flavors that haven’t yet made it to the candy aisle.
 The brand’s gummy bears, for example, come in flavors like lychee and passionfruit, while its sour stars are made of pink pineapple.

 Chehata, who developed her business savvy at health food startup Daily Harvest, has always had a sweet tooth.
 “I think that can be fine for some time, but it eventually catches up with you,” she says.
 “I was looking to create a product that had low sugar, low net carbs, and was really strong from a macro nutritional perspective, but also didn't use any artificial ingredients.”